sagieppel/Pointer-based-segmentation-find-segment-containing-given-image-point-witin-given-ROI-mask-using-CNN/README.md

 # Finding a segment containing a given image pixel within a given region-of-interest (ROI) mask using a convolutional net (CNN), and its application for sequential region-by-region instance-aware segmentation of images with unfamiliar classes.

 This work examines the use of fully convolutional nets (FCN) for finding a binary mask corresponding to a single image segment given a single pixel within this segment region (Figure 1).
 The target segment region is  also limited by  and given a region of interest (ROI) mask that limits the area were the segment can be found (Figure 1).
 The net receives an image and a  single arbitrary point inside the target segment.
 An additional input is an ROI mask that restricts to the region of the image where the segment can be found.
 It returns a binary mask of the segment on which the pointer point is located (Figure 1).

+The method is explained in [this document](https://arxiv.org/abs/1902.07810)

 ![](/Figure1.png)
 Figure 1.
 Pointer based segmentation